Ashu9889/Street-Landing-Page/Readme.md

 ## My Learnings

-- Explored about block and inline elements.
+---

-- Learned about positions, z-index.
+- Learned about how to write HTML in well structred manner.
-- Learned about buttons.
+- Explored about various css properties like display, position , z-index .
-- Learned about adding image through CSS.
+- Learned the use of selectors.

 ## How the website looks like